Sweena03/marketinganalysis/README.md

 The dataset consists of Marketing Ads Data from different campaigns such as Google Ads and Email from different companies.

-**Objective** - To extract, transform and load the data and perform analysis on them to find high performing categories and come up with strategies to understand low performance areas and increase their overall revenue
+**Objective** - To extract, transform and load the data and perform analysis
+              - Find high performing categories
+              - Understand low performance areas and come up with strategies to increase their overall revenue